hui-shi/BostonHacks_Project/README.md

 - Achieved a validation accuracy of 99.9% after 10 epochs of training.

 ### Front end:  <br />
-Integrated the trained model into a Streamlit web application.
-Users can upload images of bananas and receive ripeness predictions.
+Integrated the trained model into a Streamlit web interface.
+Users can upload images of fruits and know whether the fruit is ripe or not.

 ## Technologies Used
 Python
  <br /> Streamlit
  <br /> Keras
  <br />matplotlib

-## Project Setup

-## Running the Project

 ## Team Members:
 Hui Shi [huishi@bu.edu]